Palmo's Opera House: Palmo's Opera House

-Palmo's Opera House, designed by John M. Trimble, opened on February 3, 1844 with a production of Bellini's I puritani with Euphrasia Borghese as Elvira, Emma Albertazzi as Henrietta, and Michael Rapetti conducting.
+Palmo's Opera House, designed by John M. Trimble, opened on February 3, 1844 with a production of Bellini's I puritani with Euphrasie Borghèse as Elvira, Emma Albertazzi as Henrietta, and Michael Rapetti conducting.
 This was soon followed by performances of Bellini's Beatrice di Tenda and the New York premiere of Donizetti's Belisario.
 In April 1844 the theater staged Rossini's The Barber of Seville with basso buffo Antonio Sanquirico making his professional stage debut as Dr Bartolo.
 The following month the opera house presented the operas La sonnambula and L'elisir d'amore for their first presentations in the original Italian language in New York City.

 The Fall 1844 season at Palmo's opened with a production of Rossini's L'italiana in Algeri with Laure Cinti-Damoreau as Isabella.
 The singer was later heard to rave reviews that season as Rosina in a revival of the company's production of The Barber of Seville.
-Also performed that season was Rossi's Chiara Rosenberg with Rosina Pico in the title role.
+Also performed that season was Chiara di Rosenberg by Luigi Ricci and Gaetano Rossi with Rosina Pico in the title role.

 In 1847 the Sanquirico-Patti Opera Company became the resident opera company at Palmo's Opera House.
 The company's first presentation there was the United States premiere of Donizetti's Linda di Chamounix on January 4, 1847, with Clotilda Barili in the title role and Sesto Benedetti as the Vicomte de Serval.
 The company went on to present the first opera by Giuseppe Verdi ever staged in the United States, I Lombardi alla prima crociata on March 3, 1847.
 Other operas staged that year at Palmo's included the New York premiere of Lucrezia Borgia and another staging of The Barber of Seville.

 Despite making some notable achievements, the Sanquirico-Patti Opera company did not fare well financially against a new opera rival in the city, the touring Havana Opera Company, partly due to the much nicer accommodations and better production value at the Park Theatre where the Havana company was playing.
 In the Fall of 1847 the Sanquirico-Patti Opera Company left Palmo's for the newly built Astor Opera House.
 Faced with strong competition and mounting losses, Palmo ceased presenting opera at the house and the theater was leased in 1848 to William Evans Burton.